Burning Questions

 Award category: PhD Holder

-• Tiny Beam Fund is interested in applications about meat consumption reduction in middle-income countries such as Brazil and China with significant and/or rising meat consumption.
-The reason is that Tiny Beam Fund is focused on industrial animal agriculture's practices and business model, on academic research that provides a deeper understanding of this model, its negative impacts on society, and possible solutions to address these negative impacts.
-It has been known for quite a while that tackling this business model is very challenging when the products from this business model are promoted heavily by meat/food conglomerates with deep pockets (and sometimes by governments), and the public continues to buy these products enthusiastically.
+• Tiny Beam Fund is focused on industrial animal agriculture's practices and business model, on academic research that provides a deeper understanding of this model, its negative impacts on society, and possible solutions to address these negative impacts.
+Tackling this business model is very challenging when the products from this business model are promoted heavily by meat/food conglomerates with deep pockets and by governments in LMICs, and when the public continues to buy these products enthusiastically.
 At the same time urging consumers to reduce their purchase of these products is very hard.
 Still, one needs to try to reach consumers, to understand their consumption behavior, and devise strategies to steer them away from industrially produced meat products.

 Website by Morweb.org